MarcElrick/level-4-individual-project/timelog.md

 ## 2 Jan 2020

 - _2 hours_ - It turns out the previous tests were passing locally becuase I was running on another branch (duh).
 Spent time updating unit tests, as well as adding a few missing ones.

+## 3 Jan 2020

+- _1 hours_ - Triaged all dependencies to decide on a license and added license.